Expert remanufacturers, Shaftec is this month revealing how garages can best look after old core to ensure they get the best surcharge return.

 “In our experience rejection is almost always due to technician error and could easily be avoided.”

-Shaftec has invested heavily in the packing process to protect the units which will be returned: heavy duty carrying boxes make of strong and sturdy material and the machinery to deal with them efficiently.
+Shaftec has invested heavily in the packing process to protect the units which will be returned: heavy duty carrying boxes make of strong, sturdy, material and the machinery to deal with them efficiently.

 Mechanical steering rack core